Skip to main contentSkip to data table

 Minimum data

-Need one resolved APY source; deterministic exchange-rate sources additionally need prior source-specific history
+Need one resolved APY source; deterministic exchange-rate rows can publish from current state, but need prior source-specific history for a nonzero exchange-rate-derived APY

 Required sources